Skip to main content

 Pilates and yoga support longevity by improving mobility, balance, and core strength.
 They are not a full replacement for heavy lifting, because they do not load the bones enough to maintain density after age 50.
 Use them as a complement, not a substitute.

 During a Philly heat wave, train indoors during the hottest hours and outside before 8 AM or after 7 PM.
-Hydrate with water plus electrolytes, lower your intensity by 10 to 20 percent, and watch for warning signs like dizziness, nausea, or stopping sweating.
+Hydrate with water plus electrolytes, lower your intensity by 10% to 20%, and watch for warning signs like dizziness, nausea, or stopping sweating.

 Yes, you can use SEPTA to get to most Philly gyms.
 The Market-Frankford Line covers Fishtown City Fitness and Northern Liberties spots.
 The Broad Street Line connects Center City to South Philly options.
 Plan around peak hours for the cleanest commute.